OliverKrr/gtest-runner/FEATURES.md

 ![console](resources/screenshots/console.png)

-- All gtest console output is reatined (including syntax highlighting) and piped to the built-in console dock, so you get all the benefits of a GUI without losing any of your debugging output.
+- All gtest console output is retained (including syntax highlighting) and piped to the built-in console dock, so you get all the benefits of a GUI without losing any of your debugging output.
 Plus, `gtest-runner` adds additional capabilities like a [search dialog](#search-failures) and [forward and backward failure navigation buttons](#nextprevious-failure).
-- _Note:_ you can enable all test output (Istd::cout, std::cerr) in `Options -> Pipe all test output to Console Output`.
+- _Note:_ you can enable all test output (std::cout, std::cerr) in `Options -> Pipe all test output to Console Output`.
 Some tests have a lot of console output.

 ## Fully customizable layout

 ![tab](resources/screenshots/tab.png)

-- Gtest-runner uses detachable docks for the test executable, failure, and conosle docks, so you can tab, rearrange, detach, or hide them to best suite your screen layout.
+- Gtest-runner uses detachable docks for the test executable, failure, and console docks, so you can tab, rearrange, detach, or hide them to the best suite your screen layout.

 ## Light and dark themes